CorrelAid/codingchallenge1020_team1/README.md

 1. GMM-HMM (before DL): Gaussian-Mixture-Model & Hidden-Markov-Model

-In this the distribution of features of a phone is modelled by GMM.
+In this setup, the distribution of features of a phone is modelled by GMM(acoustic model).
+Given a phone, it models observed probability distribution of the feature vector.
 HMM models transition between phones and corresponding audio features (MFCC for example).
+HMM models how hidden states (phones) is transited and observed.

 When a HMM model is learned, **forward learning** is used to calculate the likelihood of observations: